 S I A SEMICONDUCTOR INDUSTRY ASSOCIATION Source: U.S. Semiconductor Companies' 10K and 10Q Fillings to the USSEC and SIA Estimates.

 Section 3: Capital and R&D Investment - 19 -

 THE U.S. SEMICONDUCTOR INDUSTRY IS A LEADER IN R&D SPENDING AS A PERCENT OF SALES AMONG MAJOR U.S. INDUSTRIES

 The rate of U.S. semiconductor industry R&D spending is among the highest in key major high technology industrial sectors.
 Based on the 2021 data published by NYU Stern School of Business, the U.S. semiconductor industry was second only to the U.S. pharmaceuticals & biotechnology industry in terms of the rate of R&D spending as a percent of sales.

 Pharmaceuticals & Biotechnology R&D Expenditures as a Percent of Sales

-Comis on ductors 27.1%
+Thanhaceuticais & Diotechnology 27 7.1%

+Semiconductors

-Semiconductors 18.6%
+18.6%

-Software
+Software 47 50/

 17.5%

-Semiconductor Equip 10.8%
+Semiconductor Equip

 Telecom.
 Equipment 7.9%

 Computers/Peripherals 6.6%

 Electronics 6.1%

 Auto & Truck 5.5%

 Entertainment 4.6%

 Aerospace/Defense 4.1%

 Note: Excluding semiconductors.

-Note: Slight differences in semiconductor industry share from page 18 table due to differences in methodology and source data.
-Source: Aswath Damodaran, New York University

-Section 3: Capital and R&D Investment - 20 www.semiconductors.org THE U.S. SEMICONDUCTOR INDUSTRY SPENDS MORE ON R&D AS A PERCENT OF SALES THAN ANY OTHER COUNTRY'S SEMICONDUCTOR INDUSTRY U.S. semiconductor industry R&D spending as a percent of sales is unsurpassed by any other country's semiconductor industry.
+Note: Slight differences in the semiconductor industry share from the page 19 table are due to differences in methodology and source data.
+Source: Aswath Damodaran, New York University Section 3: Capital and R&D Investment - 20 www.semiconductors.org THE U.S. SEMICONDUCTOR INDUSTRY SPENDS MORE ON R&D AS A PERCENT OF SALES THAN ANY OTHER COUNTRY'S SEMICONDUCTOR INDUSTRY U.S. semiconductor industry R&D spending as a percent of sales is unsurpassed by any other country's semiconductor industry.

-R&D Expenditures as a Percent of Sales

-Note: Slight differences in semiconductor industry share from page 18 table due to differences in methodology and source data.
+R&D Expenditures as a Percent of Sales Note: Slight differences in the semiconductor industry share from the page 19 table are due to differences in methodology and source data.
 Source: Aswath Damodaran, New York University